cloudflare/cloudflare-docs/products/pages/src/content/framework-guides/deploy-a-jekyll-site.md

 </TableLayout>

 By default, Jekyll builds with `JEKYLL_ENV` set to `development`.
 For some features to work (e.g. the `google_analytics` feature of the default _minima_ theme) it must be set to `production`.
 To learn more, read [Jekyll Environment documentation](https://jekyllrb.com/docs/configuration/environments/).
 In Cloudflare Pages, select your GitHub repository that you created above then go to _Settings_ and select _Environment variables_.
-For the _Production_ environment, press the _Add Variables_ button, then provide the following information:
+For the _Production_ environment, press the _Add Variables_ button, then provide the following environment variable:

 <TableLayout>